sc0v0ne/LearnAI/ml/mlflow.md

 ### Provide input examples

-We can also provide an input example that matches our model signature to help users know the correct format of inputs.
+We can also provide an input example that matches the model signature to help users know the correct format of inputs.

-We can provide input examples as a pandas.DataFrame, a numpy.ndarray, a dict, or a list.
+We can provide input examples as a pandas.DataFrame, numpy.ndarray, dict, or list.

-We can use X_train_df to make sure that the input example matches the input signature, and we pick the two first data rows as an input example.
+We can use `X_train_df` to make sure that the input example matches the input signature, and we pick the two first data rows as an input example.

 ```py
     # Create an input example from our feature DataFrame